You may be confused by the idea of therapy; clients often don’t know what kind of therapy they need. You don’t have to know, that’s OK.

 In our busy lives, we are often distracted or unaware with what is actually happening both with ourselves and with other people.

-Rather than thinking or analysing our way to happiness, a Gestalt therapy can redirect our attention to the present moment and what our bodily reactions and emotional feelings can tell us.
+Rather than thinking or analysing our way to happiness, Gestalt therapy can redirect our attention to the present moment and what our bodily reactions and emotional feelings can tell us.

 Have you ever considered that your body is a source of wisdom if you listen to it in this moment?